 INSPIRING REMODEL TIPS FROM 3Rs CONSTRUCTION

-The year-end holiday season motivates people to think about meals with family and friends.
-And when meals and entertaining become the focus, kitchen and dining room space (or the lack of space) becomes an issue.
-Doing a kitchen and dining remodel together makes perfect sense but may not be in the budget.
-Giving your dining room an update may be just the ticket!
+It’s time to start planning for the Holidays. thinking about meals with family and friends is motivational and when meals or entertaining become the focus, kitchen and dining room space (or the lack of it) becomes an issue.
+Combining a kitchen and dining remodel makes perfect sense but if that’s not in your budget, giving your dining room a facelift may be just the ticket!

 1. Architectural Style